 Pressure-treated wood can last 30-40 years, but I don’t recommend those because the treatment could involve toxic materials.
 This is not a good option, especially if you’re going to grow vegetables in the planter box.

-The planter box could get expensive depending on the type of wood that has been used to create it.
+The wooden planter box could get expensive depending on the type of wood that has been used to create it.

 How long do plastic planter boxes last?